Ieditzu/WRO-2025/README.md

 ## 🧠 Sensing and Perception

-Our robot uses a TRUST USB camera connected to the Raspberry Pi 5 for real-time image processing.
+Our robot uses an HUSKYLENS camera connected to the ARDUINO MEGA 2560 for real-time image processing.
 Through all the libraries, the system identifies key visual cues on the racetrack, including color-coded lines and markers.
 Each color corresponds to a different behavior:

 - 🟦 Blue line: Indicates a left turn
 - 🟧 Orange line: Indicates a right turn